...

 1. Yes, this is displayed in TW: Within one (1) trading day you can sell and pay out all investments.

 I am currently invested with VIAC and Findependent and am toying with the idea of switching to TrueWealth.
-The 0% fees for the 3A account are just too good a deal.
+The 0% fees for the 3A account are just too good an offer.
 However, I have a question about this.
-I assume that you first have to open a "normal" portfolio with the minimum deposit of 8500 CHF to be able to benefit from the 3A offer.
-But once the minimum deposit has been made, could I theoretically only save on the 3A account?
+I assume that you first have to open a "normal" portfolio with the minimum deposit of CHF 8500 in order to benefit from the 3A offer.
+But once the minimum deposit has been made, could you theoretically only save in the 3A account?

 Thank you in advance!